Monday, June 20, 2016

 “Suggests that the lessons of Lou Reed’s Berlin did not go unnoticed: the lyrics are simple and affecting, lovely but tinged with regret, and the electric guitars are graceful and melodic… except for when they explode into Velvet Underground/My Bloody Valentine violence, and Bennett’s voice takes on a desperate edge.
 Dark beauty indeed.”

-“I first got the idea for Terminal Cases one afternoon while watching the movie ‘Jumanji,’ Bennett recalls.
-I wrote a song based around it that told the story of a man revisiting his childhood home and not recognizing any of his surroundings.
+“I first got the idea for Terminal Cases one afternoon while watching the movie ‘Jumanji,’ Matt Bennett recalls of the beginning of what would become his debut album Terminal Cases, a collection of ten songs, each titled after, and based on, the films of Robin Williams.
+“I wrote a song based around it that told the story of a man revisiting his childhood home and not recognizing any of his surroundings.
 I decided to structure the project around the album Berlin by Lou Reed,” Bennett explains.
-“I had been fascinated by Berlin since I was in high school, especially the song ‘The Kids.’”
+“I had been fascinated by Berlin since I was in high school, especially the song ‘The Kids.’

 Bennett then spent the next year watching and re-watching Robin Williams films, writing and re-writing.
 And in his viewings he noticed that in Williams’ movies, there is often a character named Jack (see: “Jack,” “Hook,” “Fisher King”), and that the films often deal with aging – either too slowly, too quickly, or with the reticence of a man child to “grow up.”
 They also often dealt with divorce.